by Christopher Whitehead | Sep 30, 2019 | Articles, Projects

 CoHERE (Critical Heritages of Europe: performing and representing identities) was a large, European Commission-funded project responding to an instrumental drive to solve critical social and political problems in Europe through recourse to heritage.
 The project was...

 The interview is organised in two parts.
 The first explores the origins of the project and what it covers.
 The second considers the future of Qisetna and some archival questions.
 (Archivoz) What language barriers does the project face?
-(Juan) When we started, our core...
+(Juan Delgado) When we started,...

 Today, we have an atypical interview, not with an archivist or anyone related to our sector, but with Juan delGado, a director and founder of a project called Qisetna.
 Here he explores Qisetna, an online platform aiming to preserve the cultural identity of Syrians...